-In a very detailed interview to Chabad.info in August 2015, Yoram Ginsburg – leading architect of a team working on “Built Jerusalem” “ירושלים הבנויה”, shares the details about the plans to design a new mega metropolis in the city of Jerusalem.
-Including turning Ashdod into the biggest commercial centre in the Middle East and Jerusalem into the religious centre of the world – the size of New York city, To be populated by 10 mil people.
-And at the heart of it all of course, the Temple.
+In a very detailed interview to Chabad.info in August 2015, Yoram Ginsburg – leading architect of a team working on “Built Jerusalem” “ירושלים הבנויה”, shares the details about the plans to design a new mega-metropolis in the city of Jerusalem.
+Including turning Ashdod into the biggest commercial center in the Middle East; Jerusalem into the religious center of the world – the size of New York City, to be populated by 10 million people.
+And at the heart of it all, of course, the Temple.

 Yoram Ginsburg is a very well-known Israeli architect who had studied and specialized in architecture in Florence, Italy.
 He is currently a senior lecturer at the University of Ariel.
 “Yoram is a “secular” jew, a considered and rational person and a man of deep thought.
 He views himself as a believer belonging to the group of “transparent kippah”.

 Ginsburg was growing up in a non-religious school but during his Religion classes found the love to the God of Israel and Torah.
 “Since then I see my life as a mission and global responsibility.
 Therefore when I was approached (by Yehuda Etzion) to serve as the architect responsible for the re-planning of Jerusalem my birth town, I saw in it a wonderful overseeing of the God: I felt like I was waiting for this phone call my entire life.”